 and the importance of CPI security.

-is appropriately maintained and properly complied with.
+system infrastructure is appropriately maintained and properly complied with.

 E. Retention of CPI